Published:

 Current Housing Market in Los Angeles

-As of mid-2025, LA’s housing market is characterized by an affordability crisis, which continues to remain a significant issue.
+As of February 2026, LA’s housing market is characterized by an affordability crisis, which continues to remain a significant issue.
 While housing shortages have been rampant in LA over the years, the past few months have seen a jump in active listings.
 However, home price appreciation has been relatively stagnant over the past few years.

 Despite economic fluctuations and interest rate changes, LA continues to attract home buyers thanks to its job opportunities, cultural appeal, and desirable climate.